nf-core/website/markdown/mentorships.md

 ### Application process

 _Applications are now closed.
 Applications for Round 2 will open on October 1st.
-Stay tunned!_
+Stay tuned!_

 <!-- Those who have applied will hear from us soon.
 Thank you!_ -->